vippsas/apim-101/README.md

 ### Introduction

-What you need to know to get started with Azure API Management [(PowerPoint)](http://notYetDefined.com)
+What you need to know to get started with Azure API Management [(PowerPoint)](http://notYetDefined.com).

+In the following tasks, we will create an API Gateway for our customers that want to use APIs that we manage.

 ### Task 1: Setup
 Make sure that you can open a console from your Azure Portal.